rogerqiu7/rogerqiu7/README.md

 - 📊 I am currently a financial analyst at WernerCo.

-- 🎓 I am an incoming student at the University of San Diego for their Masters in Data Science program.
+- 🎓 I'm a student at the University of San Diego for their Masters in Data Science program.

-- 🖍️ Right now I am focused on learning data engineering processes.

 - 🌉 I'm passionate about building programs (whether that's a beautiful webpage or machine learning models) and applying new technologies to solve real-world problems.